On this day · archive

 1970

-Dan-Air Flight 1903 crashes in Catalonia, killing all 112 aboard.
+Dan-Air Flight 1903 crashes into the Les Agudes mountain in the Montseny Massif near the village of Arbúcies in Catalonia, Spain, killing all 112 people aboard.

 Disaster